AtriaCoop/townhallbackend/README.md

 username: townhall
 pw: townhall
-if it asks for email, just type your persona email
+if it asks for email, just type your persona email if you dont see the password youre writing being typed out, THAT IS OK, the text you are writing when setting your password is purposefully invisible, just don't make any typos!

 Step3: run migrations
 To run migrations: